Yougin/GoEuroMobile/README.md

 Demo movie can be found here: https://www.youtube.com/watch?v=dEg6WfzOySA&feature=youtu.be

 A part of the application was created using `TDD` approach.
 In order to make this happen the MVP and DI architectural patters are used.
-Tests written with plain unit tests (`JUnit4`) and with `Robolectic` library where not mocked version of object instances from Android Framework is under consideration.
+Tests written with plain unit tests (`JUnit4`) and with `Robolectic` library where not mocked version of object instances from Android Framework is under consideration (like `DistanceComparatorTest.java`)

 The following 3rd party libraries were used: